 Veterinary Management Institute (VMI)

-Veterinary Management Institute® (VMI) is an executive-level, veterinary-specific management program that will take even the most seasoned manager’s skills to a higher level.
+Offering executive-level business skills for veterinary professionals, Veterinary Management Institute® (VMI) will advance even the most seasoned manager’s skills to a higher level.

 The perfect combination of online and in-person learning led by accomplished, expert learning facilitators in conjunction with Colorado State University’s College of Business, VMI goes beyond what other veterinary management courses offer.
 You’ll grow personally and professionally in an engaging learning environment that fosters continued growth and improvement.
 VMI evolves along with the ever-changing veterinary industry, equipping you with relevant skills that you can implement immediately.